MarletteFunding/nestwatch-nvidia-nemo-agent/README.md

 **✅ Production Ready**
 - 74 files, 17,894+ lines of production code
 - Comprehensive error handling and fallbacks
-- Real-time monitoring of 104+ SRE events
+- Real-time monitoring of 104+ ORO events
 - Beautiful NestWatch theme with accessibility
 - AI-powered analysis with quota controls
 - Complete documentation and setup guides

 ---

-## 🎯 The NestWatch NVIDIA NeMo Agent delivers a complete AI-powered SRE operations platform with real production data, intelligent analysis, and enterprise-ready architecture!
+## 🎯 The NestWatch NVIDIA NeMo Agent delivers a complete AI-powered ORO operations platform with real production data, intelligent analysis, and enterprise-ready architecture!

 **Ready for immediate deployment and team adoption.** 🚀